 Make sure to configure the SATA controller mode correctly in system BIOS Setup.

 Steps:

-- 1. Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Under Chipset, ensure Chipset SATA Port Enable are enabled.
+- Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
+Under Chipset, ensure Chipset SATA Port Enable is enabled.
 Set SATA Mode to RAID.
-Then save the settings and restart your computer. - If you want to configure UEFI RAID, follow the steps in "C-1."
+Then save the settings and restart your computer.
+(If you want to use NVMe PCle SSDs to configure RAID, make sure to set NVMe RAID mode to Enabled.) - If you want to configure UEFI RAID, follow the steps in "C-1."
 To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
 Refer to "C-2" for more information.